-NAYYEM: First of all, I want to express my gratitude that all these things was done for Ukraine because, you know, I remember all these years, starting 2011 when Yanukovych was elected and I was journalist and we covered all these issues, and what did Mr. Senator Durbin and this, you know, the resolution on Ukraine and against Tymoshenko's prisoning, it's - all these - I remember that.
+Mr. NAYYEM.
+First of all, I want to express my gratitude that all these things were done for Ukraine because I remember all these years, starting in 2011 when Yanukovych was elected and I was a journalist and we covered all these issues, and what Mr. Senator Durbin did and this-the resolution on Ukraine and against Tymoshenko's imprisonment-all these-I remember that.
 So it is not something that we miss or we don't know.

-We do know about that, and we actually - that is our hope because, to be frank, the situation last months in the United States a little bit disturbed us, I think even more than you.
-So and we - sometime it doesn't know - we don't know who is actually - who is leading Congress and Trump.
+We do know about that, and we actually-that is our hope because, to be frank, the situation in the last months in the United States a little bit disturbed us, I think even more than you.
+We don't know who is actually-who is leading Congress and Trump.
 And maybe these days we would like Congress to be the leaders in this process, because we know those people who are actually serving here.
 We know the values of these people.

 The next level, what could be done.
 First of all, you know that we have now this countering Russian aggression act that should be adopted.
-I hope that there will be no hesitation in adopting this act, because it's really very - it hurts Russia when we're talking about energy sanctions, when we're talking about pipelines and about gas sector.
-And it's not something, you know, sanctions for sanctions.
+I hope that there will be no hesitation in adopting this act, because it hurts Russia when we're talking about energy sanctions, when we're talking about pipelines and about gas sector.
+And it's not something-you know, sanctions for sanctions.
 These sanctions will hurt, we understand that.

-The second thing is I think this is - I would say as a politician, not maybe even as a civil activist, that if we have some tools we used before, like list of Magnitsky, why we cannot amend it?
-Yes, we have some problems because, you know, the list of Magnitsky, it was, you know, great work and great job of lawyers who prepared for that.
+The second thing is, I think this is-I would say as a politician, not maybe even as a civil activist, that if we have some tools we used before, like the Magnitsky List, why we cannot amend it?
+Yes, we have some problems because the Magnitsky List, it was great work and great job of lawyers who prepared for that.
 But they did it once, and it's list open.
 Here in and European Parliament also.

 So I think that we can amend them.
-And I think it's - PEN Center is an organization who actually awarded, they will take - I think they have to have the leadership in the process, because actually this guy is, first of all, filmmaker.
-He's not, you know a lawyer.
+And I think the PEN Center is an organization who actually awarded, they will take-I think they have to have the leadership in the process, because actually this guy is, first of all, a filmmaker.
+He's not, you know, a lawyer.
 He's not a solider.
-This guy who - he's artist.
-So we as politicians, as parliament of Ukraine, as the Ministry of Foreign Affairs of Ukraine, will support this kind of civil initiative to amend Magnitsky list with those people who prosecuted Sentsov, Kolchenko, who tortured them, who, you know, made this court decision, and also those agencies in which he is now imprisoned.
+He's an artist.
+So we as politicians, as parliament of Ukraine, as the Ministry of Foreign Affairs of Ukraine, will support this kind of civil initiative to amend the Magnitsky List with those people who prosecuted Sentsov, Kolchenko, who tortured them, who made this court decision, and also those agencies in which he is now imprisoned.
 So I think it would be fair.
-It's the long way, but we should put it.
+It's the long way, but we should do it.
 Personal sanctions, and very precise.